samansjukur/CRDE/README.md

-# CRDE
+# CRDE - CockroachDB Data Editor

-CockroachDB Data Editor
+This application is developed with LiveCode 8

 ![Screenshot](/images/demo.gif)